-Figure 113.
+Figure 114.
 Location of in situ measurements for lake Erken in Sweden.
 Each dot represents a 1/120°x1/120° cell.

-Figure 114.
+Figure 115.
 Satellite observations (dots), in situ matches (white dots), in situ measurements (black line), satellite minus in situ T difference for quality levels 4,5 (green line) and climatology (golden line with climatological variability as the yellow band) for lake Erken in Sweden in 1995 (on the left) and 2014 (on the right).

-Figure 115, Figure 116, Figure 117 and Figure 118 present lake Kasumigaura in Japan at the five sites in year 2016.
+Figure 116, Figure 117, Figure 118 present lake Kasumigaura in Japan at the four sites in year 2016 and Figure 119 presents the site 05 in 2016 and 2020.
 The sites 01 and 03 are very close to the coast, so the matches are lower in number than for the other sites.
 However, a consistency between in situ and satellite LSWT can be observed for all the sites.

-Figure 115.
+Figure 116.
 Location of in situ measurements for lake Kasumigaura in Japan.
-Each dot represents a 1/120° x1/120° cell.
+Each dot represents a 1/120°x1/120° cell.

-Figure 116.
+Figure 117.
 Satellite observations (dots), in situ matches (white dots), in situ measurements (black line), satellite minus in situ T difference for quality levels 4,5 (green line) and climatology (golden line with climatological variability as the yellow band) for lake Kasumigaura in Japan in 2016 for site 01 (on the left), site 02 (on the right).

-Figure 117.
+Figure 118.
 Satellite observations (dots), in situ matches (white dots), in situ measurements (black line), satellite minus in situ T difference for quality levels 4,5 (green line) and climatology (golden line with climatological variability as the yellow band) for lake Kasumigaura in Japan in 2016 for site 03 (on the left), site 04 (on the right).